USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ### 6.8.2 Dry Depostion - STAGE
 [Return to Top](#Return_to_Top)

-In CMAQ v5.3., a new tiled, land use specific, dry deposition scheme, the Surface Tiled Aerosol and Gaseous Exchange (STAGE), option in the CMAQ model has been developed to better estimate atmospheric deposition for terrestrial and aquatic ecosystem health and applications to evaluate the impact of dry deposition on ambient air quality This new scheme explicitly supports Weather Research and Forecasting (WRF) simulations with a variety of land surface schemes, Noah, Pleim-Xiu, etc. The model resistance framework, Figure 6.8.2, parameterizes air-surface exchange as a gradient process and is used for both bidirectional exchange and dry deposition following the widely used resistance model of Nemitz et al. (2001).
+In CMAQ v5.3., a new tiled, land use specific, dry deposition scheme, the Surface Tiled Aerosol and Gaseous Exchange (STAGE), option in the CMAQ model has been developed to better estimate atmospheric deposition for terrestrial and aquatic ecosystem health and applications to evaluate the impact of dry deposition on ambient air quality.
+This new scheme explicitly supports Weather Research and Forecasting (WRF) simulations with a variety of land surface schemes, Noah, Pleim-Xiu, etc. The model resistance framework, Figure 6.8.2, parameterizes air-surface exchange as a gradient process and is used for both bidirectional exchange and dry deposition following the widely used resistance model of Nemitz et al. (2001).
 Grid scale fluxes are estimated from sub-grid cell land use specific fluxes and are area weighted to the grid cell totals which are then output in the standard dry deposition file with positive values indicating deposition and negative values indicating evasion.
 The model resistances are largely estimated following Massad et al. (2010) with the following exceptions.
 Deposition to wetted surfaces considers the bulk accommodation coefficient, following Fahey et al. (2017), and can be a limiting factor for highly soluble compounds.
 The in-canopy resistance is derived using the canopy momentum attenuation parameterization from Yi (2008).
 Aerosol dry deposition includes parameterizations for deposition to water or bare ground surfaces, Giorgi 1986, and vegetated surfaces, Slinn (1982), using the characteristic leaf radius parameterization of Zhang et al. (2001).
 The ammonia bidirectional option follows the ammonia specific parameterizations of Massad et al. (2010).
 Mercury bidirectional exchange is also available and follows the parameterization of Bash (2010).
 In this modeling framework, it is possible to set any species as being bidirectional by providing a parametrization or constant that sets the stomatal, cuticular, soil and/or water compensation point as a value greater than 0.